15 Sep - 5 min read

 The latest series of coins in circulation were issued back in 2012 and features gold-coloured 50 sen and 20 sen coins.
 What it also featured was a funky little security feature on it that you probably aren’t aware of.
 Tilting the coin on its reverse side shows a latent image of the number “50” and the word “sen”.
 Pretty cool since it’s often banknotes that get these extra security features – now we have it on our coins too.

-As it turns out, the history of our currency can be as rich and as interesting as the history of our food, music, and culture.
+As it turns out, the history of currency used in Malaysia from RM to Sen can be as rich and as interesting as the history of our food, music, and culture.
 Who would have thought?
-So remember, the next time you pull out your banknotes or coins, know that you’re holding essential pieces of Malaysian history right in the palm of your hands.
+So remember, the next time you pull out your Malaysia money, know that you’re holding essential pieces of Malaysian history right in the palm of your hands.